jjblues86/401N12-Lab-28-29-Routing-and-Testing/routing/README.md

     * This where the whole state of the application resides
 * NoteForm.js
     * This is where the form is created
+ * NoteItem.js
+    * This is where the title and content of the application is rendered.
+    * The Edit and Remove buttons exist in this file

 ## render
 * creates notes with the help of a form
-* returns unordered lists of created notes with title cna content
+* returns unordered lists of created notes with title and content

 ## Available Scripts